 Instagram, an addictively fun social photo network recently acquired by Facebook, is now undeniably extremely conservative when it comes to posts containing nudity or suggestive sexuality.
-I learned this the hard way a few weeks ago when I posted some photos from a shoot, including a nude-ish image of me and Danni Daniels.
+I learned this the hard way a few weeks ago when I posted some photos from a shoot, including a nude-ish image of me and Danni Daniels for JL+DD.
 I uploaded them, and then went off-line.

 When I returned to my phone a few hours later, I found an email from the service, announcing that my account had been deactivated due to violating the Terms of Service.

 Because the app uses a phone’s unique id, there’s no way of signing up for a new account.
 Contacting their non-responsive customer support did not help, either.
 Even “jailbraking” an iPhone and using a UDID Hacker App would not work.
 Do a quick search online and you’ll find countless users abandoned by Instagram for posting nude images.
 Even cleavage shots!
 The most famous example was Daniel Arnold, who got banned for posting boobs.
 Even the “best photographer on Instagram” himself couldn’t lobby for account reactivation.

 Fortunately for me, the banned account came at a time when I was eager to upgrade my phone anyhow.
 So with my new phone, I was able to sign up again — and create “JizLeePG”, an account which I SWEAR will be as non-sexual as unhumanly possible.

 Naturally, I can’t help but post nude/sexually-suggestive images, so I’ve got a work-around.

 I’ve set up an iPhoneography section of this website to post images, keeping the fun, filtered square aesthetic, as well as commenting options.
 I’ll link to the images here from social networks, just as I would with Instagram.
 So follow me on Twitter or RSS my blog for easy access.